fstephany/hello-pharo/README.md

 Ping me on twitter [@fstephany](http://twitter.com/fstephany) or send an email to the pharo-users mailing list if something goes wrong.

-## Assets

-The nginx configuration will directly serve the files located in `public/` folder.

 ## Known limitations